-- Belong to support groups where you share your goals and the steps you are taking towards them.
+- Belong to support groups where you share your goals and the steps you take towards them.

 - Have an accountability partner.
-Having an accountability partner is an awesome way to share your plans, discuss your challenges, celebrate your wins and keep you accountable.
+Having an accountability partner is an excellent way to share your plans, discuss your challenges, celebrate your wins and keep yourself accountable.

-- Use and app like Coach.me to help you stay accountable and take action on towards your goals.
+- Use an app like Coach.me to help you stay accountable and take action towards your goals.

 3 Steps to help you stack habits successfully.

 Believe in yourself.

 You need to believe in yourself and what you are aiming for.
 If you find it difficult to believe you can achieve but really want to achieve the goal you have set for yourself, try reading daily affirmations.